raunakkathuria/ai-augmented-sdlc/docs/guidelines/custom-instructions.md

 - [ ] Ensure all tests pass before submitting changes
 - [ ] Follow the project's coding guidelines and naming conventions
 - [ ] Verify your changes work on mobile devices
+- [ ] Use up-to-date, actively maintained dependencies
+- [ ] Check for and address any deprecation warnings

 ## Code Review Criteria